GulfCoastRich/devslopesBattleship/README.md

 # Battleship

 ## To Start the Game:
+1. Checkout code and run: npm install
-Run the following command:
+2. Run the following command:
 npm run start-game

 ## About the Game